-My new job gives me the opportunity to educate people about adoption.
-Most folks don’t know much at all about the process, particularly about how adoption plays out in the teen years.
+My new job allows me to educate people about adoption.
+Most folks don’t know much at all about the process, particularly about how adoption plays out in with teens.
 Both our older girls have birth siblings they’ve never met.
-Pepper has 5 half siblings (four living), and Sunshine has one half sibling.
+Pepper has 5 half-siblings (four living), and Sunshine has a one-half sibling.
 Pepper has met the youngest of her group, the only girl.

 I know we say it all the time, but it bears repeating: Grief is a natural part of adoption.
 At different ages in the adopted person’s life, they grieve anew.
 Being adopted is hard on both my teens.